Home Spotlight CV vs. Resume: What’s the Difference and Which One You Need?

 How Long Should a Resume Be?

 Length preferences vary depending on the job position’s level or seniority.
-Based on a survey, 52% of hiring managers for staff-level positions preferred one-page resumes, 44% liked two pages and only 3% favored three pages.
+A survey revealed that 52% of hiring managers for staff-level roles prefer one-page resumes, while 44% prefer two pages and only 3% favor three pages.

 This pie chart is interactive.
 Hover your mouse over different parts of the map to see detailed data.